 Five tips for holistic healing of anxiety.

-This one appeals to me because those of you who have been following me for a while and have read my story know that I am someone who has had chronic anxiety for a lifetime.
+This one appeals to me.
+Those of you who have been following me for a while and have read my story know this.
+I have had chronic anxiety for a lifetime.
 So, it was an important task to heal from that holistically.

 I’ve had my share of nightmares, hyperventilation, and panic attacks.
-It wasn’t until I changed my lifestyle and incorporated these five points that I’m going to share with you today that I could genuinely heal at the deepest level.
+I changed my lifestyle.
+I incorporated these five points that I’m going to share with you today.
+Only then could I genuinely heal at the deepest level.

-And honestly, at this point, I wouldn’t even describe myself as someone who suffers or suffers from anxiety, which is unbelievable.
+And honestly, at this point, I wouldn’t even describe myself as someone who suffers from anxiety.
+This is unbelievable.

 So what have we done to heal holistically?

-The first thing that was important to me was to make a necessary shift in my diet.
+The first thing that was essential to me was to make a necessary shift in my diet.
 My belief about nutrition is that certain foods are more likely to prevent sleep.

-In general, I don’t think there is a “one size fits all model” for whether it’s diet or nutrition plan, whatever we want to call it for what works for everyone.
+In general, I don’t think there is a “one size fits all model”.
+Whether it’s a diet or a nutrition plan, whatever we want to call it, nothing works for everyone.

 I don’t believe in that.
 You have to test it on yourself, what increases your stress and when you become calmer with certain foods.